ansible-community/katacoda-scenarios/fixing-a-bug/step2.md

 ...
 ```

+## Setup the directory structure

-Create the directory structure so `ansible` and `ansible-test` knows which collection we are using
+Create the directory structure so `ansible` and `ansible-test` knows which collection we are using.

 `mkdir -p ansible_collections/community`{{execute}}